gil27/gil.gomes.com.br/_drafts/2014-09-06-using-meaningless-names.md

 end
 {% endhighlight %}

-I can going through this renaming thing all day for hours.
-But can you get the point here?
-We are making easy to kids becomes men.
+We can keep renaming all day long.
+But it will became a big refactoring.
+For today it is fine to stop here.
+We just made simple to kids becomes men.
 Probably the final result will be something like that:

 {% highlight ruby %}
 class StudentHelper